mattradford/placekeanu.com/README.md

 ## License
 All images of human(s) wearing an uncomfortable latex horse head mask belong to their respective owners.
 See the full [human(s) wearing an uncomfortable latex horse head mask list](https://horsehead.me/uncomfortable-humans) for photo attributions.

-Redistributed under the MIT License.
+Distributed under the MIT License.
 Check out the original and _whoah_ cooler [PlaceKeanu.com](https://placekeanu.com) by [Alexander Sandberg](https://github.com/alexandersandberg)

 ---